 You should not need to prepare a separate 408 Order unless one of the following occurs:

-If you are not sure whether a 408 is needed, we recommend proceeding with filing a subsequent order in the abundance of caution so no adverse tax consequences could occur.
+If you are not sure whether a QDRO is needed, we recommend proceeding with filing a QDRO in the abundance of caution so no adverse tax consequences occur.

 “The transfer of an individual’s interest in an individual retirement account or an individual retirement annuity to his spouse or former spouse under a divorce or separation instrument described in subparagraph (A) of section 71(b)(2) is not to be considered a taxable transfer made by such individual notwithstanding any other provision of this subtitle, and such interest at the time of the transfer is to be treated as an individual retirement account of such spouse, and not of such individual.
 Thereafter such account or annuity for purposes of this subtitle is to be treated as maintained for the benefit of such spouse.”

 The “divorce or separation instrument” must qualify under IRC §71(b)(2)(A).
-Failure to have a Judgment that does not clearly award the IRA to IRA transfer could result in immediate taxation to the account owner.
+Failure to have a divorce judgment that does not clearly award the IRA to IRA transfer could result in immediate taxation to the account owner.
 That is why most Custodians of IRAs are cautious.
-If the divorce orders (Judgment of Dissolution) do not clearly order the IRA to IRA transfer (e.g. clearly identify the IRA and the amount or percentage to be transferred to the nonmember spouse), most custodians will not allow the IRA to IRA transfer to proceed until a subsequent order clearly awards said transfer.
+If the divorce orders do not clearly order the IRA to IRA transfer (e.g. clearly identify the IRA and the amount or percentage to be transferred to the nonmember spouse), most custodians will not allow the IRA to IRA transfer to proceed until a subsequent QDRO clearly awards said transfer.
 So a separate domestic relation order may be required either to satisfy the IRA custodian or to support Sec 408(d)(6) treatment.

 In most cases, the expense of preparing, filing and transferring IRA to IRA pursuant to a clear subsequent IRC Section 408 Order outweighs the risk and expense of battling the IRS on this issue.